yannduran/set-vsix-version/README.md

       - uses: actions/checkout@v2

       - name: Set Staging VSIX version
-        if: github.ref != 'refs/heads/master' # this step will only run when the braanch is not master
+        if: github.ref != 'refs/heads/master' # this step will only run when the branch IS NOT `master`

         uses: yannduran/set-vsix-version@v1
         with: